Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Introduction

-The above works are either concerned with spatial correlations or are missing the connection to numbers of bits, and do not fully capture the temporal preservation of information; i.e. memory.
+The above works are either concerned with spatial correlations or are missing a bitwise interpretation, and do not fully capture the temporal preservation of information; i.e. memory.
 Extant studies of dynamical quantities, primarily entanglement growth and the population imbalance~\cite{Pal2010, Luitz2016, Ponte2015, Bordia2017, Smith2016}, only partially capture memory.
 For example, the imbalance and similar quantities are dependent on the measurement basis, and a sub-optimal choice can obscure otherwise accessible information.

-Raw informational quantities like entanglement entropy or correlation functions account for this, but fail to distinguish between input states or quantify the amount of actual accessible information in a block.
-Thus, it is highly desirable to have a complete information-theoretic interpretation of local memory in the context of MBL.
+Raw informational quantities like entanglement entropy or spatial correlation functions account for this, but fail to distinguish between input states or quantify the amount of \textit{accessible} information in a block.
+The entanglement entropy in particular also lacks a temporal component: simply giving us an indication of the instantaneous mixedness of a subsystem.
+Thus, it is highly desirable to have a complete, unbiased, information-theoretic quantification of local memory in the context of MBL.